-Note: Each cell in the contingency table has two entries.
-In the top panel they refer to 1) the observed matching pattern between husband and wife and 2) what would happen if matching was random matching.
-In the bottom panel they denote 3) household income relative to mean income across all households and 4) the share of the wife's labor income in total household labor income.
-Household income is adjusted by an equivalence scale to account for the differences in household size (including children) in each cell.
-The row marked marginal gives the fraction of females in each educational category; i.e., the marginal distribution over education for females.
+Note: In the top panel each cell gives the observed fraction of married households that lie in the indicated educational pairing between husbands and wives.
+In the bottom panel a cell denotes household income for a pairing relative to mean income across all households.
+Household income in each cell is adjusted by an equivalence scale to account for the differences in household size (including children).
+The row marked marginal distribution gives the fraction of females in each educational category; i.e., the marginal distribution over education for females.

 Source: Again, see the online appendix for a description of the data used in all figures and tables.